he-mans/copro/README.md

 how does it works:
   -
   the interface that you are using acts as a client which sends request or data to the server using sockets.
-The server           gives client the data or store the data from/in the database and/or the implimented file system. you can see the file system in work yourself by looking in the serve folder.
+The server           gives client the data or store the data in the database and/or the implimented file system. you can see the file system in work yourself by looking in the serve folder.

 how to use: